 Medical Cost Estimates

 It depends.
 Sometimes, patients may stay overnight at the hospital under “observation status.”
 Observation status is when a patient’s doctor needs to evaluate their condition to see if they’d benefit from admission to the hospital as an inpatient.
-Although the patient may stay at the hospital overnight, they’re still considered an outpatient of the hospital.
+Although the patient may stay at the hospital overnight, they are still considered an outpatient of the hospital.

-An outpatient surgery center is a location separate from a hospital’s main campus operating room where surgeons can provide services for their patients.
+An outpatient surgery center is a location separate from a hospital’s main operating room where surgeons can provide services for their patients.
 Doctors decide the best location for surgery based on how complex the procedure is and the patient’s medical status.

 Sometimes it can be less expensive when a procedure is performed at an outpatient surgery center instead of a hospital operating room.
 However, the cost depends on many factors, including the length of the procedure, materials, anesthesia and recovery time.